golemfactory/golem-docs/docs/creators/dapps/creating-golem-dapps.md

 {"backend": {"local_proxy_address": "http://localhost:8081"}}
 ```

 You can then use your browser or any other HTTP-based tool to access the service.
 Choosing the HTTP proxy has two benefits as compared with the generic TCP proxy.
 First, it causes requests and responses to be logged by the `dapp-runner` and allows for easier debugging in case of issues.
-Secondly, and possibly more importantly, it allows the service exposed in this way to be available when the application is deployed using our [Requestor Portal](https://portal.golem.network).
+Secondly, and possibly more importantly, it allows the service exposed in this way to be available when the application is deployed.

 #### TCP proxy